totalspectrum/p2_vga_text/README.txt

 Operation
 ---------
-Tiles must always be 8 pixels wide.
+Tiles must always be either 8 or 16 pixels wide.
 Theoretically they can be any height, but the demos use 16 pixels (15 for the 800x600, which is achieved by just ignoring the first row of an 8x16 font).
-There are some 8x8 fonts provided too.
+There are some 8x8 fonts provided too, and a 16x32 font.

 The character data is ROWS*COLS*CELL_SIZE bytes long.
 CELL_SIZE is the number of bytes each character takes, and may be either 1, 2, 4 or 8.